sarahciston/codingcare/posts/critintro.md

 </section>
 <section markdown=1>

-## Critical, Intersectional Approaches Mean Creative, Caring Approaches
+## Critical, intersectional approaches mean creative, caring approaches
 <!-- ## We Need Creative–Critical–Caring Approaches  -->

 *How do we reconnect the communities of practice who are building technologies and those who are equipped with the knowledge to consider its most urgent questions?*